justinchoi001/liferay-learn-0/docs/en/02-getting-started/06-walking-through-the-deployment-life-cycle.md

 ### Setting Up the Git Repository

+You must have your GitHub repository configured See [Configuring Your GitHub Repository](./04-configuring-your-github-repository.md) for more information on setting up the repository for the first time.

+If you have not yet configured your repository, you can quickly get started with the following steps.

 First, fork the repository for your DXP Cloud project on GitHub:

 ![Forking the repository](./walking-through-the-deployment-life-cycle/images/01.png)

 > This will give you your own fork of the repository that you can push to in your own development.
 You can also use this to send pull requests to the upstream repository.

-Next, clone your new fork of the repository on your local system:
+Then, clone your new fork of the repository on your local system:

 ```bash
 git clone https://github.com/<github-user-name>/<project-name>.git
 ```

 The repository will be copied into the current working directory and ready for use.
-See [Configuring Your GitHub Repository](./04-configuring-your-github-repository.md) for more information.

 ### Installing the Command Line Interface (CLI)